-It’s “getting to know you” time for the state’s Higher Education Resource Officer and the more than 52,000 people who keep Tennessee’s public colleges and universities functioning.
+It’s “getting to know you” time for Tennessee’s higher education resource officer and the more than 52,000 people who keep the state’s public colleges and universities functioning.

-Nneka Norman-Gordon is making the rounds of schools in the Tennessee Board of Regents and University of Tennessee systems to explain what she does.
+Nneka Norman-Gordon is making the rounds of schools in the Tennessee Board of Regents and University of Tennessee systems to explain her job duties.

 Norman-Gordon’s job was created July 1, 2013, under the Comptroller of the Treasury to help faculty, staff and other higher-education employees function more efficiently.

 “They’re my constituents, and I’m here to serve,” Norman-Gordon said during her Aug.
-6 stopover at MTSU’s Student Union Building.
+6 stopover at MTSU’s Student Union.

 “The mission is to make government work better, to the extent there are institutional barriers, by shining a spotlight on it, perhaps discussing a different method of handling an issue,” Norman-Gordon said.